vruusmann/openscoring.io/_posts/2022-04-12-onehot_encoding_sklearn_xgboost_pipeline.md

 No one and no thing is perfect, though.
 Historically, the biggest pain point for XGBoost has been its sub-par support for categorical features.
 The team is well aware of this, and has committed to solving it step by step.
-All the necessary groundwork, and the first categorical encoding algorithm based on a popular one-hot-encoding scheme has been recently completed as documented in [dmlc/xgboost-6503](https://github.com/dmlc/xgboost/issues/6503).
+All the necessary groundwork, and the first categorical encoding algorithm based on a popular one-hot-encoding (OHE) scheme has been recently completed as documented in [dmlc/xgboost-6503](https://github.com/dmlc/xgboost/issues/6503).
 More sophisticated encoding schemes are expected to follow.

 Nevertheless, a Scikit-Learn based XGBoost pipeline is composable for any version combination of the two, for any dataset.